kswoll/someta/Someta.Docs/FAQ.md

 ### How does Someta compare to [MethodBoundaryAspect.Fody](https://github.com/vescon/MethodBoundaryAspect.Fody)?

 This (I think) is a partial fork of what was in Cauldron.Fody but either way has the exact same contract.
-Consider the docs (see link) around changing the return value, changing the arguments, and handling async behavior.
+Consider the docs (see link) around changing the return value, changing the arguments, handling exceptions, and async behavior.
 Now compare that to:

 ```
 public object Invoke(MethodInfo methodInfo, object instance, Type[] typeArguments, object[] arguments, Func<object[], object> invoker)